Water of Love

 "Water of Love" is a song written by Mark Knopfler and originally released on Dire Straits' self-titled debut album.
 It was also released as a single in the Netherlands in October 1978 and in Australia in December 1978 as a follow-up to the band's first single "Sultans of Swing".
 The single reached number 28 in the Netherlands and number 54 in Australia.
 The song was also included on Dire Straits live album Live at the BBC and on the multi-artist compilation album More Than Unplugged.

+Background and composition

 Both "Water of Love" and "Down to the Waterline," as well as "Sultans of Swing," were among the five songs included on Dire Straits' demo tape that the band sent to Charlie Gillett, who played the tape on his radio show leading to the band's first recording contract.
 It is one of four songs on side 1 of the Dire Straits album which deals with unhappy relationships, and author Michael Oldfield believes that the song is basically about the break-up of Mark Knopfler's marriage.
 Knopfler described "Water of Love" as one of his songs that came entirely from inside himself rather than putting himself in someone else's shoes.
 He stated that he wrote it because "I was so fed up.
 I felt I was going no place.
 I could see my future stretching out in front of me long and bleak."